Division of Biology and Medicine

 The Problem

 At the end of 2024, an estimated 123.2 million people worldwide were forcibly displaced due to persecution, conflict, violence, human rights violations and events seriously disturbing the public order.
 Refugees and displaced populations face significant health inequities, including barriers to care, high prevalence of chronic illness, limited access to preventive services, and the psychological toll of trauma and displacement.
 Despite these challenges, research on refugee health and evidence-based models for sustainable care remain underdeveloped.
+Indigenous communities and historically displaced populations in the US also face significant disparities related to generational trauma.
+Indigenous populations disproportionately face lower life expectancies compared with other Americans, particularly in rural settings.
+The need for improvement in healthcare delivery to Indigenous communities continues to be critical.

 About Us